Install the theme

 pip install sphinxawesome-theme

 pip install git+https://github.com/kai687/sphinxawesome-theme.git

-$ pip install /path/to/sphinxawesome_theme/dist/sphinxawesome_theme-*-py3-none-any.whl
+pip install --editable /path/to/sphinxawesome_theme

 Optional: fork the repository.

 If you don’t want to merge your changes with the original repository, you can skip this step.
-See Fork a repo in the GitHub documentation for more information.

-Clone the (forked) repository.
+Clone the repository:

-If you forked the repository, enter:
+If you forked the repository, run:terminal

-git clone https://github.com/YOUR_GITHUB_USERNAME/sphinxawesome-theme.git
+git clone https://github.com/GITHUB_USERNAME/sphinxawesome-theme.git

 git clone https://github.com/kai687/sphinxawesome-theme.git